Healthcare Administration Programs in North Dakota

 A variety of scholarship opportunities may be available, some related to health care developments motivated by oil-boom related legislation.
 Applicants must meet the usual qualifications, e.g., a health sciences or business major, etc. Apply early for these as well, as you will be competing with many others in your field.

-Once you have completed your Master’s Degree in Healthcare Administration, you may find several gob opportunities for which you qualify.
+Once you have completed your Master’s Degree in Healthcare Administration, you may find several job opportunities for which you qualify.
 The typical administrator will be located in a hospital, clinic system, outpatient care center or physician’s office.
-Again, the mean annual salary for Medical and Health Services managers in ND is $78,510, making this a solid career choice in the state.
+The median annual salary for medical and health services managers in ND is $110,940, making this a solid career choice in the state.

 Contact the schools you see on our site to learn more about applying to and enrolling in graduate healthcare administration programs in North Dakota today.